parsecsv/csv-spec/README.md

 ### Rules

-1. Each record is located on a separate line, each line ending with a line break (CRLF).
+1. Each record starts at the beginning of its own line, and ends with a line break (CRLF).
 For example:

     CSV: